ClaireSenga/wireframing/README.md

 ### 5. **Reducing Development Time and Costs**
    - **Minimizing Revisions**: Since wireframes define the user interface structure early on, it helps in reducing the need for extensive revisions later in the development phase.
 A solid wireframe acts as a blueprint, reducing misunderstandings between design and development teams.
    - **Example**: If the layout of a mobile app screen is clearly defined in a wireframe, developers can start coding the interface without needing to make constant adjustments based on unclear design specifications.

+## Real-World Scenario: Identifying Usability Issues with Wireframing

+### Scenario:
+During the wireframing phase of the app, the design team created low-fidelity wireframes for the main dashboard, the transaction page, and the settings page.
+When reviewing the wireframes, a significant issue was identified: the placement of the **"Send Money"** button was inconsistent across different screens.
+On the dashboard, the button was placed at the top right, while on the transaction page, it was placed at the bottom, requiring the user to scroll down unnecessarily.
+This inconsistency could confuse users and negatively affect their experience.

+### Resolution:
+By using wireframes to illustrate this issue, the design team was able to quickly resolve the inconsistency.
+They decided to place the **"Send Money"** button consistently in the same location across all screens, at the top center, making it easy to locate and interact with.
+Additionally, they included an icon next to the text to further improve visibility and user understanding.

+### Impact on the Final Product:
+This change resulted in a more intuitive layout and enhanced user experience.
+The consistent button placement allowed users to easily navigate the app, increasing the overall efficiency of completing transactions.
+Furthermore, by identifying and resolving this issue in the wireframing phase, the development team was able to avoid costly revisions and rework during the coding phase, saving both time and resources.